ULHPC/ulhpc-docs/docs/slurm/index.md

 The total number of tasks defined in a given job is stored in the `$SLURM_NTASKS` environment variable.

-!!! note "--cpus-per-task in `srun` in Slurm 23.11 and later"
+!!! note "The --cpus-per-task option of srun in Slurm 23.11 and later"
-    In the latest versions of Slurm `srun` inherits the --cpus-per-task value requested by salloc or sbatch by reading the value of `SLURM_CPUS_PER_TASK`.
+    In the latest versions of Slurm `srun` inherits the `--cpus-per-task` value requested by `salloc` or `sbatch` by reading the value of `SLURM_CPUS_PER_TASK`, as for any other option. _This behavior may differ from some older versions where special handling was required to propagate the `--cpus-per-task` option to `srun`._

 In case you would like to launch multiple programs in a single allocation/batch script, divide the resources accordingly by requesting resources with `srun` when launching the process, for instance:
 ```bash